Congressional District # 07

 In 2000, EPA collected sediment samples from a location in the North Branch Canal adjacent to the site.
 These samples contained high levels of PAHs, polychlorinated biphyenyls (PCBs), oil and grease, and metals; the concentrations of these substances generally increased with depth.
 Many of the reported concentrations of total and individual PAHs, PCBs, and metals suggest toxicity to organisms (benthic invertebrates) that live in the sediment.

 In 2005 EPA was approached by Wisconsin Public Service Corp.
-(WPSC)with a request to investigate and clean up seven former MGP sites in the state of Wisconsin under the Agency's Superfund Alternative Sites (SAS) program.
-(The SAS Program addresses potential cleanup sites that might otherwise be eligible for listing on the National Priorities List (NPL), but which will instead be investigated and cleaned up by a cooperative potentially responsible party (PRP) without formally listing the site on the NPL.)
-When WPSC merged with Peoples Energy to form Integrys Energy Group in 2007, Peoples Energy approached EPA with the request to address thirteen former MGP sites in the state of Illinois under the same SAS program.
+(WPSC)with a request to investigate and clean up seven former MGP sites in Wisconsin under EPA's Superfund Alternative site (SA) program.
+(The SA program addresses potential cleanup sites that might otherwise be eligible for listing on the National Priorities List (NPL), but which will instead be investigated and cleaned up by a cooperative PRP without formally listing the site on the NPL.)
+When WPSC merged with Peoples Energy to form Integrys Energy Group in 2007, Integrys approached EPA with the request to address thirteen former MGP sites in Illinois under the SA program.
 Two former MGP sites are located in Waukegan and eleven are in Chicago.
 The North Station site is one of the thirteen Illinois MGP sites.

 Investigations and Remediation Previously Performed

-A preliminary site investigation was performed on behalf of The Peoples Gas Light and Coke Company (Peoples Gas) in 1999 and additional investigations were performed in 2001, 2005, and 2006.
-Additionally, investigations were conducted in the right-of-way around the Commonwealth Edison property in 2001 and 2002.
+Peoples Gas conducted a site investigation in 1999 and additional investigations were performed in 2001, 2005, and 2006.
+Investigations were conducted in the right-of-way around the Commonwealth Edison property in 2001 and 2002.
 Remediation activities conducted to date on the Commonwealth Edison property have involved limited removal of foundations, a buried tank and piping, and approximately 1,100 cubic yards of impacted soil.
 Remediation activities were conducted on the LaSalle Chestnut parcel in 2007, the portion of the site that is closest to the North Branch Canal.
 Impacted materials were being excavated to depths of up to 10 feet bgs and disposed of off-site.